-- Destruction/disposal of PII data and information media is done in accordance with Federal Data Protection laws and regulations and pursuant to the VWO’s data retention policy/schedule.
+- Destruction/disposal of PII data and information media is done in accordance with Federal Data Protection laws and regulations and pursuant to VWO’s data retention policy/schedule.

-- Any disposed media containing PII and confidential data is disposed of making sure that the data cannot be readily recovered or reconstructed.
+Any disposed media containing PII and confidential data is disposed of, making sure that the data cannot be readily recovered or reconstructed.

-- The methods of destruction, disposal, and reuse are reassessed periodically, based on current technology, accepted practices, and availability of timely and cost-effective destruction, disposal, and reuse technologies.
+The methods of destruction, disposal, and reuse are reassessed periodically, based on current technology, accepted practices, and availability of timely and cost-effective destruction, disposal, and reuse technologies.

 Disposal of Media with PII

-- Devices containing PII, sensitive and confidential information shall be physically destroyed, and the information is destroyed,
+- Devices containing PII, and sensitive and confidential information are physically destroyed, and the information is destroyed,

 - deleted, or overwritten by using techniques to make the original information non-retrievable.